Ian Happ Player Props: Cubs vs. Cardinals

 Ian Happ At The Plate

-- Among the qualifying hitters, he ranks 103rd in batting average, while his on-base percentage ranks 16th and he is 116th in slugging.
+- Among qualified hitters in MLB, his batting average ranks 108th, his on-base percentage ranks 19th, and he is 121st in the league in slugging.

-- Looking at the 93 games he has played this season, he's hit a long ball in seven of them (7.5%), and in 2% of his trips to the dish.
+- In 7.4% of his games this season, he has gone deep, and 2% of his trips to the dish.

-- In 26.9% of his games this year, Happ has had at least one RBI.
-He's picked up more than one in 12.9% and driven in three or more of his team's runs in four contests.
+- In 26.6% of his games this year, Happ has tallied at least one RBI.
+In 12 of those games (12.8%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in four contests.

 - He has scored in 29 games this year, with multiple runs seven times.